 CDC operates 268MW of capacity across 13 facilities in 4 campus locations.
 An additional 265MW of capacity is under construction across Auckland, Melbourne, Sydney and Canberra.

 CDC provides secure and configurable data centre facilities that support co-location, containerised and hyperscale compute environments with all Australian campuses being interconnected with high-speed carrier grade networks.

 Demand for Data Centres is being driven by cloud adoption and digitalisation, remote working, online service delivery across private & public sector customers and an increased focus on security and emerging government policy, legislative and regulatory requirements.

-We own 48% of CDC Data Centres alongside our co-investors, the Commonwealth Superannuation Corporation and Future Fund who each own 24%, with management owning the remaining shares.Visit CDC's website
+We own 48% of CDC alongside our co-investors, the Commonwealth Superannuation Corporation and Future Fund who each own 24%, with management owning the remaining shares.Visit CDC's website

-Vodafone provides these connections over an extensive national network of mobile towers and spectrum, fibre assets, and IoT networks.
-Vodafone also provides New Zealand’s largest 5G mobile network, offering 5G mobile services in more places, and covering more New Zealanders than any other provider.
+One NZ provides these connections over an extensive national network of mobile towers and spectrum, fibre assets, and IoT networks.
+One NZ also provides New Zealand’s largest 5G mobile network, offering 5G mobile services in more places, and covering more New Zealanders than any other provider.